mateudu/serverless-workshop/Module 4 - Logic Apps/readme.md

 }
 ```

-Upon receiving the event, the Logic App will query Cosmos DB to retrieve the product information, using the Cosmos Db connector.
-Once the product information is retrieved, make the Logic App to into sleep for 5 minutes to simulate a delay before the follow up.
+Upon receiving the event, the Logic App will query Cosmos DB to retrieve the product information from `itemOrdered` property.
 Then, send an e-mail with different options (`Very satisfied`, `Satisfied`, `Neutral`, `Unsatisfied`, `Very unsatisfied`) so users can response.
-Then, you will be able to take customer's response and take appropriate actions.
+Finally, record customer's response in Cosmos DB and take appropriate actions.

-Capture user's respond and store it in another table in Cosmos DB.

 ### Tips

-1. First things first, make sure you get the tools installed listed above.
+1. First things first, make sure your machine is all set up and can sign into [Azure Portal](https://portal.azure.com).
+1. If you have neither Outlook 365 nor Outlook.com account, [sign up for a free Outlook.com account]().
+1. If you did not complete Module 3, don't worry, instead of using event to trigger the Logic App, use a **Request** trigger instead.
+1. You will also need another Cosmos DB collection to store customer's feedback, so make sure to create one within the same database you created in Module 2.

 ### Guided instructions
 <!-- markdownlint-disable MD032 MD033 -->